Skyost/RateMyApp/README.md

         return true; // Return false if you want to cancel the click event.
       },
-      ignoreIOS: false, // Set to false if you want to show the native Apple app rating dialog on iOS.
+      ignoreIOS: false, // Set to false if you want to show the Apple's native app rating dialog on iOS.
       dialogStyle: DialogStyle(), // Custom dialog styles.
       onDismissed: () => rateMyApp.callEvent(RateMyAppEventType.laterButtonPressed), // Called when the user dismissed the dialog (either by taping outside or by pressing the "back" button).
+      // contentBuilder: (context, defaultContent) => content, // This one allows you to change the default dialog content.
-      // actionsBuilder: (_) => [], // This one allows you to use your own buttons.
+      // actionsBuilder: (context) => [], // This one allows you to use your own buttons.
     );

     // Or if you prefer to show a star rating bar :